 In order to receive federal and state financial aid, students must demonstrate clear progress towards a degree, known as "Satisfactory Academic Progress."
 The University measures this progress, in compliance with federal regulations, by monitoring students' GPAs, the pace at which they successfully complete courses, and the length of time they take to complete their degrees.
 Students who fail to satisfy Satisfactory Academic Progress requirements may lose eligibility for federal and state financial aid.

-Students are able to view the complete policy as well as the appeals procedure online at http://www.mnu.edu/financial-aid.html.
+Students are able to view the complete policy as well as the appeals procedure online at mnu.edu.

 Degree Programs